All posts

 Here is the part that breaks most people's mental model of digital products.
 The usual assumption is that a product is worth the most on launch day and decays from there, like a book slowly dating on a shelf.
 True of a static product.
 Not true of one you keep alive.

 Notice what that implies.
-If your academy is genuinely more valuable every month, walking away from it is not a small thing.
-It is not that you lose your content.
-It is that you reset a year of accumulated improvement, proof, and tuning, and start again at zero.
+If your academy is genuinely more valuable every month, walking away from it costs you real ground.
+You would not simply lose your content.
+You would reset a year of accumulated improvement, hard-won proof, and careful tuning, and start again at zero, handing a rival the head start you spent months building.
 That is the quiet strength of an appreciating asset: leaving costs you the compounding, not just the contents.

-Treating your expertise as an asset is not only a financial reframe.
+Treating your expertise as an asset goes beyond a financial reframe.
 It changes the texture of the work.

 • Your ceiling moves off your calendar.
-Income stops being capped by your available hours and starts being a function of how many people your asset reaches.
+Income stops being capped by your available hours and starts rising with how many people your asset reaches.
+That reach is not small: by most industry estimates the global market for online learning now clears 300 billion dollars a year, all of it spent with people who packaged what they know instead of renting it out an hour at a time.
 For the mechanics, read leveraged income, not passive income.

 • Your best thinking stops evaporating.
 The method you repeat to every client, the thing you could explain in your sleep, gets captured once instead of re-delivered forever.
 It outlives the conversation.